Information for term Global Internship

 OverviewClick to Open

 CIEE Global Internship programs are built just for you!
-All of our locations offer a wide range of internship opportunities across a diverse set of industries.
+All our locations offer a wide range of internship opportunities across a diverse set of industries.
 When you apply, we work directly with you to find an internship that suits your unique needs and professional goals.
+Internships are competitive and confirmed upon a successful interview.
+You will have an edge on the competition because CIEE helps you navigate the internship interview process.
+CIEE staff offer constructive resume revisions and provide you with the tools to succeed in your interview.
 Learn more about our personalized placement process.

 Spend your semester taking courses then interning full-time in Santiago de Chile, one of the most modern cities in Latin America, with booming green industry and startup sectors and a large, dynamic financial district.
 A big urban metropolis surrounded by nature, Santiago is ideal for adventure sports and cultural activities such as exploring the markets, restaurants, museums and concert halls.